 You won’t be able to enroll in a Medicare Advantage plan until you have been enrolled in Medicare Part A and B.

-To find a list of Medicare Advantage plans or Part D plans near you, use the Find a 2020 Medicare plan tool on the Medicare.gov website.
+To find a list of Medicare Advantage plans or Part D plans near you, use the Medicare plan finder tool.

 Finding a health insurance plan that covers all your medical needs is based entirely on your personal situation.